aws-samples/eks-workshop-developers/website/docs/kubernetes/python/kubernetes-dashboard.md

 ---
-title: Viewing Kubernetes resoureces with the Kubernetes Dashboard
+title: Monitoring Kubernetes Resources Using the Dashboard
 sidebar_position: 7
 ---

 ## Objective

-This lab aims to guide you how to view Kubernetes resources with the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
-The Kubernetes Dashboard is a web-based GUI.
-You can manage and troubleshoot applications running in a cluster with it.
-Minikube makes it easy to use the Kubernetes Dashboard.
+This lab walks you through the process of using the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) to view and manage Kubernetes resources.
+This user-friendly web-based GUI facilitates the management and troubleshooting of applications within your minikube cluster.

 ## Prerequisites